tdefriess/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is a key provided to a user that is used to access content that is locked until the user signs in, and can be stored to keep the user signed into an app.

 - [ ] What steps can you take in your web apps to keep your data secure?

+You can use encryption to protect data in transit, like usernames or passwords.
+You can add your API key to its own file that is added to your gitignore file so that it is not uploaded to github.
+Also, Zeit has a service that will allow you to save API keys or other sensitive data to a secret file that is referred to by it's own identifier.

 - [ ] Describe how web servers work.

+'Web server' can refer to either the computer that stores the code for a website or the software for a website itself.
+Users enter the address for a server in the form of a domain name which is used by a DNS to connect the user to the web server that runs the website they wish to see.
+Once connected, the user and the web server exchange data necessary for the user to use the site, login, etc.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create, Read, Update, and Delete, which with axios are post, get, put, and delete requests, respectively.

 ## Project Set Up